Call now for a FREE Consultation

 Whilst there are a number of defences that can be argued, you should be very wary of anyone who tells you that there is a magical defence to speeding as there is a wealth of misinformation on the internet.
 If you have been charged with speeding and wonder whether you may have a defence, please call for advice and a no obligation consultation on how we can help.

 In the alternative to offering a speed awareness course or formal prosecution before the magistrates’ court, the police have the discretion to offer a FIXED PENALTY NOTICE (FPN).
-For speeding offences the Fixed Penalty Notice imposes a penalty of £100 and endorses 3 penalty points.
+For Speeding offences the Fixed Penalty Notice imposes a penalty of £100 and endorses 3 penalty points.

-This Fixed Penalty Notice is an administrative alternative to either a Speed Awareness Course or formal prosecution before a magistrates’ court and it is important to realise that the penalty that the court will impose is often more severe than that of the Fixed Penalty Notice (i.e. at court the financial penalty and number of penalty points may be higher).
+This Fixed Penalty Notice is an administrative alternative to either a Speed Awareness Course or formal prosecution before a magistrates’ court and it is important to realise that the penalty which the court will impose is often more severe than that of the Fixed Penalty Notice (i.e. at court the financial penalty and number of penalty points may be higher).

 When offered a Fixed Penalty Notice, the motorist is not obliged to accept it and if you do not accept that you have committed the offence or you believe that there were circumstances “special to the offence” which excuses it (e.g. you were driving in emergency circumstances) then the FPN should be rejected.
-You may reject an FPN by simply not accepting it or formally completing the back of the notice requesting a court hearing.
+You may reject a FPN by simply not accepting it or formally completing the back of the notice requesting a court hearing.

 When deciding whether or not to accept a Fixed Penalty Notice, care should always be taken and advice sought from a speeding lawyer.
-If you have received a Fixed Penalty Notice and don’t know what to do, please call us for advice a no-obligation consultation on how we can help.
+If you have received a Fixed Penalty Notice and don’t know what to do, please call us for advice a no obligation consultation on how we can help.

-For less serious offences, all 42 police forces in England and Wales have the discretion to offer a Speed Awareness Course in the alternative to either a Fixed Penalty or formal prosecution before the Magistrates’ Court.
-A Speed Awareness Course should be offered where an offender and the offence meet the Association of Chief Police Officers (ACPO) eligibility criteria, one of which is the speed alleged.
+For less serious speeding offences, all 42 police forces in England and Wales have the discretion to offer a Speed Awareness Course in the alternative to either a Fixed Penalty or formal prosecution before the Magistrates’ Court.
+A Speed Awareness Course should be offered where an offender and the offence meet the Association of Chief Police Officer (ACPO) eligibility criteria, one of which is the speed alleged.

-SPEED AWARENESS THRESHOLD: In general terms, a speed awareness course may be offered at the discretion of the police where the speed is lower than 10% of the speed limit plus 9 miles per hour.
+SPEED AWARENESS THRESHOLD: In general terms a speed awareness course may be offered at the discretion of the police where the speed is lower than 10% of the speed limit plus 9 miles per hour.
 By way of example within a 30mph speed limit, a motorist would be eligible for a speed awareness course up to a speed of 42mph (calculated as 10% of the speed limit (33mph) plus 9mph).

 If you have not been offered a Speed Awareness Course and you believe that you should be eligible, please contact us in order to discuss how we may help you.